Shantanusharnagat/DiscordBot/README.md

 ← `server.js`: The Node.js server script for your new site.
 The JavaScript defines the endpoints in the site API.
 The API processes requests, connects to the database using the `astra` script in `src`, and sends info back to the client (the web pages that make up the app user interface, built using the Handlebars templates in `src/pages`).

-← `/src/astra.js`: The database script handles setting up and connecting to the Astra database.
+← `/src/astra.js`: The database script handles setting up and connecting to Astra DB.
 The `server.js` API endpoints call the functions in the database script to manage the data.

 ### User interface